All posts

 What about bank feeds?

 Live bank feeds are great when they work.
 Intuit's aggregator pulls transactions overnight, you wake up to a populated For Review tab, no upload involved.
-In practice, feeds fail in three reliable ways:
+In practice, feeds fail in five reliable ways:

 • Feeds skip historical data.Most aggregator feeds only pull the last 90 days.
 For year-end clean-up of an account that's been live for two years, you still need to upload the earlier statements as .qbo.